ucl-bug/k-wave/README.md

 ## Using The C++ Codes

 Accelerated versions of the simulation functions written in C++/CUDA are also available.
 These are not included in the MATLAB toolbox.
 To use the C++/CUDA codes, the appropriate binaries (and library files if using Windows) should be downloaded from [k-wave.org/download.php](http://www.k-wave.org/download.php) and placed in the `k-Wave/binaries` folder of the toolbox.
+To find where k-Wave is installed, type `which(getkWavePath)` or `cd(getkWavePath)`.

 ## Documentation And Examples